jamesmtexas/Rubik/README.md

 Corners:
 Next we solve each of the four corners on the same layer that we built the cross.

-Edges: The center pieces are fixed, so the finish the second layer of the cube we simply need to solve the 4 edge pieces of the second layer.
+Edges: The center pieces are fixed, so to finish the second layer of the cube we only need to solve the 4 edge pieces of the second layer.

 OLL: OLL stands for Orient Last Layer.
 The beginner's method splits this into 2 steps: first we orient the edges, then the corners.
 This simplifies the step as we may check a smaller subsection of possible cases (9 cases rather than 57).